lepagegroupe/lepage/README.md

 <h3 align="center">Code-Creative</h3>

 <p align="center">
-  Code-Creative is a design-driven full-service creative and digital agency.
+  We are a design-driven full-service creative and digital agency.
   <br/>
   <a href="https://github.com/lionsgategrp">Explore Code-Creative GitHub</a>
   <br/>